Esurielt/spirit-seeker-site/src/site/notes/00 Player Guide/Character Creation.md

 #### Great Spirits
 [[01 World of Erythea/Faith/Deities/Zefaelon\|Zefaelon]], the Lawbringer
 The Edifice Unshaken.
 Zefaelon is one of the patron deity of human, as well as the state deity of Pharousia.
-He is often portrayed as a white-bearded monarch in stern postures and with a regal blue and gold robe.
+He is often portrayed as a white-bearded monarch in stern postures and in regal blue and gold robe.

 [[01 World of Erythea/Faith/Deities/Phaedras\|Phaedras]] the Dawn Shepherd The Soother of Sorrows and the Golden Rose.
 Phaedras is the god of Sun, Beauty, Love, and Art.
-He is often portrayed as an androgynous man dressed in Shepherd clothing with radiant eyes and beautiful features/
+He is often portrayed as an androgynous man dressed in red and white Shepherd clothing with radiant eyes and beautiful features.

 Caelithra the Maelstrom